mackenly/propresenter-triggers/README.md

 ### Install
 1. Clone this repository or download the latest release
+2. Go to the `app` directory
-2. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`

 ## Usage
 ### Configuration